vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/039/06_samIchInA_anUShata.md

 (hárim) -- though this is not really problematic, given the ubiquitous variation between sg.

 and pl. soma(s) in these hymns.
-However, it could also be addressed to the gods arriving at the ritual ground (so Sāy), the gods whose location was specified in 1c.
+However, it could also be addressed to the gods arriving at the ritual ground (so Sāyaṇa), the gods whose location was specified in 1c.